Feni University: Administration

-The current president of the board of trustees is Alauddin Ahmed Chowdhury, a former protocol officer under the prime minister of Bangladesh.
-Vice Chancellor is Professor Dr. M. Jamaluddin Ahmed, FRSC, FRS, who previously served as Professor and Department Head of Chemistry, University of Chittagong.
-Treasurer is Professor Taibul Hoque, who previously served as Principal of Feni Govt.
+The current president of the board of trustees is Alauddin Ahmed Chowdhury Nasim, a former protocol officer and APS under the prime minister of Bangladesh Sheikh Hasina.
+Vice Chancellor is M. Jamaluddin Ahmed, FRSC, FRS, who previously served as professor and department head of chemistry, University of Chittagong.
+Treasurer is Taibul Hoque, who previously served as principal of Feni Govt.
 College.

 Faculties

 Feni University currently has 3 Faculties.